The 3 Levels of Performance Conversations

 After a match or competition, a coach might help you reflect on what happened, what went well, where to focus your development effort in the next few weeks, and what you can learn from the experience.

-Two or three times a year, you and your coach would sit back reflect on progress to date, and make a bigger plan aimed at achieving your sporting ambition for the year: perhaps winning a league, a trophy or even a gold medal.
-You might consider, for example, learning a new technique, improving overall fitness, or changing your approach to competing.
+Two or three times a year, you and your coach would sit back and reflect on progress to date, and make a bigger plan aimed at achieving your sporting ambition for the year.
+For example, winning a league, a trophy or even a gold medal.
+You might consider perhaps learning a new technique, improving overall fitness, or changing your approach to competing.
 It’s a time for exploring how to make the most of your potential and opportunities.

 When we explain the 3 levels of performance conversations using this analogy, most managers quickly see the differences, and understand why trying to have all three conversations at the same time would be deeply confusing.
 It’s why we know that simply ‘abandoning appraisals’ does not create the shift in performance that many leaders hope for.